ceu-lang/pico-ceu/examples/race/README.md

 15. Emitting the decreaseLife event
 16. Awaiting the gameOver event
 17. Emitting the Game over message
+    - Using GRAPHICS_SET_SCALE to stretch the Game over message
+    - Changing the font of the Game over message
 18. Awaiting a key press
 19. Restarting the application